What is an Environmental Lawsuit?

 Anyone who experiences property damage or bodily injury based upon environmental circumstances may be eligible to bring a claim against any entity for violation of environmental law.
 Even where there is no personal harm, if you are aware that an environmental law is being violated, you can file a lawsuit.

 When Should I Contact an Environmental Attorney?

 If you believe an individual, business, or other entity is in violation of an environmental law, speaking to an environmental lawyer might help.
 An environmental lawyer can evaluate a case and determine if a lawsuit is appropriate.
-He or she might investigate claims of pollution, toxic waste dumping, the destruction of wetlands, chemical spills, solid waste dumping, wildlife protection violations, and improper usage of natural resources.

 An attorney may also be aware if there is a class action that was filed regarding the violation, especially if a group of people has been affected by the violation in a similar way.